Context Engineering for AI Agents in Open-Source Software: Results

-To understand what developers change in AI configuration files and to inductively identify general categories of changes, we manually reviewed the commits, including the source code diff, the commit messages, and any related issues or pull requests.
-Two authors developed an initial coding guide and then iteratively refined the emerging categories and descriptions For the analysis, we treated each commit as an isolated change.
-However, we observed that one change in the commit history can exemplify multiple types of changes rather than only one, but most commits (111, 66\%) represented only one change category.
-Table~\ref{tab:change_categories} shows that some change categories such as `\textbf{Add} \textsc{section(s)}' refer to the overall structure of \texttt{AGENTS.md} files and indicate that the change to instructions was rather significant, while others such as `\textbf{Add} \textsc{instruction(s)}' refer to the content of sections and the extent and scope of change was more focused and local.
-Note that, at this stage, we do not differentiate between single and multiple changes of a category within a file.
-For example, `\textbf{Add} \textsc{section(s)}' can mean that one section was added or multiple sections were added.
-Furthermore, we do not discuss the intent of a change.
-For example, for the category `\textbf{Remove} \textsc{section(s)}' we do not analyze why this may have happened.
-An analysis of intent is subject of future work.
+To understand what developers change in AI context files and to inductively identify general change categories, we manually reviewed the commits, including the source code diff, the commit messages, and any related issues or pull requests.
+Two authors developed an initial coding guide and then iteratively refined the emerging categories and descriptions.
+We considered each commit as an isolated change.
+Although most commits (111 commits, i.e., 66\%) represented only one change category, we observed commits that represented multiple.
+Table~\ref{tab:change_categories} shows that some categories refer to the overall structure of \texttt{AGENTS.md} files while others refer to the content of specific sections, indicating a narrower scope.
+Note that we currently do not quantify changes per category, meaning that, e.g., `\textbf{Add} \textsc{section(s)}' can represent a change that added one or multiple sections.
+Furthermore, we did not label the intent of a change, e.g., why a certain section was added or removed.
+An analysis of the intent of changes is the subject of our future work.